rhnfzl/reddit-stash/README.md

 - **Security**: The container runs as a non-root user for security
 - **Data Persistence**: Data is persisted through a volume mount (`-v $(pwd)/reddit:/app/reddit`) to your local machine
 - **Runtime Configuration**: Environment variables must be provided at runtime
-- **Flexibility**: The container supports running different scripts (main script, dropbox operations)
+- **Flexibility**: The container supports running different scripts (main script, storage operations)
 - **Interactive Mode**: Use `-it` flags for interactive operation with output visible in your terminal
 - **Shell Special Characters**: Always use single quotes around environment variable values to prevent shell interpretation of special characters (!, &, $, etc.)
 - **Execution Modes**: